abbyssoul/libsolace/CONTRIBUTING.md

 * Clone the project.
 * Edit or add any relevant documentation.
 * Make sure your changes are formatted correctly and consistently with the rest of the documentation.
-* Re-read what you wrote, and run a spellchecker on it to make sure you didn't miss anything.
+* Re-read what you wrote, and run a spell-checker on it to make sure you didn't miss anything.
 * Write clear, concise commit message(s) using [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
 Documentation commits should use `docs(<component>): <message>`.
 * Go to https://github.com/abbyssoul/libsolace/pulls and open a new pull request with your changes.
 * If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.